 Acrylic and mixed media on canvas

-KOD or Kids on Drugs was inspired by one of my best friends’ son who has autism.
+Inspired by one of my best friends’ son who has autism.
 Its also inspired by the widespread administration of vaccinations, uncertain health diagnoses and mental deterioration of the black child in America.
 The idea sparked when I heard rapper/hip hop artist J. Cole’s’ album ‘K.O.D.’ where he addresses similar issues but in a verbal context.

 RIOT